GoogleCloudPlatform/gke-poc-toolkit/README.md

 Once the cluster is created, the [Harden GKE Security](docs/SECURITY.md) step can be executed against the existing environment.
 Doing so will layer on the following items to expand security considerations for the cluster:

 * [Audit Logging](docs/SECURITY.md#Audit-Logging)
-  * Creates Log Sinks and BigQuery Datasets for Cloud Audit Logs and GKE Audit Logs
+  * Creates BigQuery Datasets for Cloud Audit Logs and GKE Audit Logs
+  * Creates log sink and Big Query sink

 * [RBAC](docs/SECURITY.md#RoleBased-Access-Control)